 My first travel tip here is to read the reviews.
 If you’re on a budget and you’re using one of the online booking platforms like Airbnb or Booking, the best way to understand the standards and quality of an accommodation before booking it is by taking a few minutes of reading the reviews of each place you are considering.

 It seems no single place will please 100% of the guests that stay there.
 However, if an accommodation has a pattern of low reviews with different guests complaining about the same problem, it’s likely the problem truly exists.

 It’s likely the negative reviews aren’t just the result of some guests who were having a bad day.
 If their complaints are about an issue that could bother you as well, take note.

+Remembering this travel tip can save you a major headache.
 Find a place that has a review score that you’re comfortable with and reviews that seem reassuring.

 Secondly, ask yourself what you need.
 Whether you are booking a rental car or your accommodation, ask yourself what you truly need to be comfortable.

 For vacationers staying in a hotel, you’re likely spending a higher price on accommodation than those staying in hostels.
 There are many amenities to choose from (bed size, room size, whether the hotel has a pool, etc.).
 Choosing a simpler option can save you money without sacrificing comfort.

 Or, consider renting an apartment or room from a booking platform like the ones I mentioned above.
 Renting from a local via a booking platform can often be cheaper and more comfortable than a hotel.
 Plus, you get to live amongst residents and get a taste of local life.

 4. Travel Tip – Have a way to call home